markcot/ProgFDA-Project/README.md

 - **Dates** November 2019 to December 2019

 #### Introduction
 This document is my marked down file for the GMIT module 'Programming for Data Analysis' Project.
-The project includes a review of Public Park visitations.
+The project includes a review of Public Park  visits and the factors that affect the number of visitors.
 My review of the function is undertaken using a jupyter notebook (https://jupyter.org/), which is included in this repository as 'public-park-visits.ipynb'.
-This jupyter notebook uses the Python programming language (https://www.python.org/) to illustrate the numpy.random function.
+This jupyter notebook uses the Python programming language (https://www.python.org/) to illustrate and simulate elements of this review.

 The jupyter notebook can be viewed on the jupyter notebook viewer https://nbviewer.jupyter.org/github/markcot/ProgFDA-Project/blob/master/public-park-visits.ipynb?flush_cache=true.

 The GitHub repository  can be cloned to a local hard drive and run locally using jupyter notebook from the command line or terminal.
 When the notebook is first opened, the user should start by running all of code in the notebook.
 Select from the drop down option 'Restart & Run All' under the menu heading 'Kernel'.

 #### Project Plan

+- Review methods of measuring and estimating public park visit
+- Identify variables that affect park visits
+- Investigation distribution and limits of variables
+- Simulate a data set of the variables
+- Present review in the jupyter notebook file